fmcgeough/fmcgeough.github.io/_posts/2025-10-01-self-describing-numbers.md

 end
 ```

 This is not particularly fast but for a few million values it's okay.
+On my Macbook Pro it takes about a second and a half.

 ```
 iex> 1..10_000_000 |> Enum.filter(&IntegerAnalyzer.self_descriptive?(&1))